Conrad-S/fabric-sql-data-warehouse-web-app-sample/README.md

 **Project description**

 This is a sample .NET CORE web application that interacts with a Microsoft Fabric SQL Data Warehouse.
-The sample has functionality to add, update, and display the rows of a table in a Fabric SQL Data warehoues.
+The sample has functionality to add, update, and display the rows of a table in a Fabric SQL Data warehouse.

 **Features**